OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/Numeric.rst

 * There is only one instance of value $n$.
 * There are :math:`2^k` instances of length :math:`k` or less.
 * The size (length) of value :math:`n` is :math:`\log n`.
-* The cost of a particular algorithm can decrease when :math:`n` increases in value (say when going from a value of :math:`2^k-1` to :math:`2^k` to :math:`2^k+1`), but generally increases when :math:`n` increases in length.
+* The cost of a particular algorithm might decrease when :math:`n` increases in value (say when going from a value of :math:`2^k-1` to :math:`2^k` to :math:`2^k+1`), but generally increases when :math:`n` increases in length.